jgmdev/ddos-deflate/README.md

 * You can receive email alerts when IP addresses are blocked.
 * Control blocking by connection state (see man netstat).
 * Auto-detection of firewall.
-* Support for APF, CSF and iptables.
+* Support for APF, CSF, ipfw, and iptables.
 * Logs events to /var/log/ddos.log
 * Uses tcpkill to reduce the amount of processes opened by attackers.